Pdf Export Options in Angular Grid Component

 Export selected records

-To export only the selected records by utilizing the exportProperties.dataSource property in the toolbarClick event.
+To export selected records, set the exportProperties.dataSource property in the toolbarClick event.

 import { Component, OnInit, ViewChild } from '@angular/core';